Education and Training

 Canadian Natural’s performance management system is another method for enabling employee development.
 It provides continuous feedback to employees and clear links between Canadian Natural’s business objectives and targets for each employee, as it establishes career development objectives.

-We offer summer/co-operative student opportunities as well as provide support for trades apprenticeships.
-We hired 401 university and college students for summer/co-operative work terms and, of those students, over 50 received permanent employment.
+We support a variety of career planning and training programs.
+To prepare the next generation, we offer summer/co-operative student opportunities as well as provide support for trades and apprenticeships.
+In 2014, we hired 264 university and college students for summer/co-operative work terms and, of those students, more than 65 received permanent employment.

 Canadian Natural continues to work closely with First Nations, Métis Settlements and local colleges to develop skilled trades programs that are accessible and affordable for community members.